otivisan22/otis-fit-tracker/README.md

 ## Description

-Our task was to build a Tech Blog which will follow the MVC paradigm in its architectural structure, using Handlebars.js a template language, Sequelize as the ORM, and the express-session npm package for authentication.
-In this blog you will be able to add posts, delete and edit them.
-Also to add new comments, to delete and to update them.
+Our task was to develop the back-end site so that as a user, I want to be able to view create and track daily workouts.
+As a user I also want to be able to log multiple exercises in a workout on a given day.
+As a user I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+As a user and as a cardio lover I should be able to track my distance traveled once I have performed a cardio exercise.

-Happy navigation!
+Happy fit workout!
+Don't forget also to stretch :rocket: !

 ## What did we do?